 SALINAS GRANDES ARGENTINA: Everything You Need to Know

-The Salinas Grandes in Argentina sit right on the border between the Jujuy and Salta Provinces.
-They are the fourth largest salt flats in the world (Uyuni in Bolivia is the largest), and they are absolutely stunning.
+The Salinas Grandes Argentina is a salt flat that sits on the border between the Jujuy and Salta Provinces.
+It is the fourth largest salt flat in the world (Uyuni in Bolivia is the largest), and it is stunning.
 The Argentina salt flats cover an area of more than 3200 square miles, at an altitude of 3450 meters above sea level.
-And, surprisingly they are easy and affordable to get to!

 The closest town to the Salinas Grandes is Purmamarca, a small desert village that sits at the base of the Cerro de los Siete Colores (Hill of Seven Colors).
-You can come for a day trip to Purmamarca as many do, though I suggest spending a couple of days here at least.
+You can easily do a day trip to these Argentina salt flats from Purmamarca.
+Some people come just for the day, but I spent one week here.
+I recommend at least 1-2 nights here.

-Purmamarca is the best town to base yourself if you’re planning to see the Salinas Grandes Argentina (Argentina salt flats).
+Purmamarca is the best town to base yourself in if you want to see the Salinas Grandes Argentina (Argentina salt flats).
 All the information I provide in this blog post will be about getting to the salt flats from Purmamarca.
 Therefore, I will be discussing the Salinas Grandes Jujuy, and not the Salinas Grandes from the Salta side.

 How much does it cost to go to the Salinas Grandes from Purmamarca?